Buying Guide : MINI 2001-2007

 Following BMW’s takeover of Rover in 1994, the Mini’s passage into the 21st century was guaranteed.
-The German company’s boss was a motoring Anglophile, and being the nephew of Sir Alec Issigonis – the creator of the original Mini – gave any project to build a new one the inside track.
+The German company’s boss was a motoring Anglophile and, as he was also the nephew of Sir Alec Issigonis – the creator of the original Mini, any project to build a new one had inside track.
 As it was, Rover (and BL before it) had several goes at replacing the iconic original, but it wasn’t until the early 1990s that the project gained the impetus it needed.

 As for MINI, BMW knew its worth, and that wasn’t going anywhere.
 Despite the complexity of logistics, production was shifted to Oxford (the Germans had spent a fortune refitting the factory), and a new German-owned era of MINI manufacture begun.

 Unsurprisingly, with the cachet of the MINI badge, allied to (what was by then) BMW ownership, the new car proved an immediate hit when it went on sale in July 2001.
 Cars flew out of the dealerships, and residuals were tip-top.
 At the beginning of its life, the MINI achieved unrivalled residuals, with anything up to year-old cars changing hands for new-car list.
 But was all that excitement really justified?

 One thing is sure, no new MINI was ever going to be the quantum leap in technology that the original ‘classic’ Mini of 1959 was.
 The much larger car that Rover and BMW came up with for 2000 was conventional in many ways, but engineered for sportiness and agility, where passenger accommodation was of secondary concern – in contrast to the original car, which was designed to offer the maximum amount of interior space for the smallest exterior package.